Importance of Accreditation

 Text explaining why accreditation is important.

-CSU participates in the Open Pathway: one of three options institutions have with HLC to maintain accreditation.
+CSU participates in the Open Pathway — one of two options institutions have with HLC to maintain accreditation.
 It follows a 10-year cycle and, like all pathways, is focused on quality assurance and institutional improvement.
 The process includes regular monitoring, an assurance review in year four, completion of a quality initiative in years five through nine and a comprehensive evaluation in year 10.

 All academic/professional degrees and all course credits earned at CSU are accredited by the Higher Learning Commission.
 In addition, many of CSU’s academic programs are accredited through professional organizations in their disciplines.